canjs/canjs/guides/getting-started-tutorial/observables.md

 work with observables lies at the heart of understanding how to build successful CanJS applications.

-In this section, we'll review the two observables that make up the core of most CanJS objects:
+In this section, we’ll review the two observables that make up the core of most CanJS objects:

  - [`can.Map`](../docs/can.Map.html) - Used for Objects.
  - [`can.List`](../docs/can.List.html) - Used for Arrays.